kalmanb/sbt-jenkins-manager/README.md

 Usage:
  sbt

-    jenkinsCopyJob <scr> <dest> create a copy of an existing job jenkinsBuildJob <job-name> start a build for a Job jenkinsDeleteJob <job-name> delete Job from Jenkins
+    jenCopyJob <scr> <dest> create a copy of an existing job jenBuildJob <job-name> start a build for a Job jenDeleteJob <job-name> delete Job from Jenkins
-    jenkinsDeleteJobRegex <job-regex> delete Job from Jenkins
+    jenDeleteJobRegex <job-regex> delete Job from Jenkins
-    jenkinsChangeJobBranch <job-name> <branch> change a jobs git branch setting jenkinsChangeViewBranch <view-name> <branch> change all jobs in the view to a new git branch setting jenkinsChangeJobsBranch <regex> <branch> change all jobs that match a regex to a new git branch setting jenkinsCreateView <name> create a new view
+    jenChangeJobBranch <job-name> <branch> change a jobs git branch setting jenChangeViewBranch <view-name> <branch> change all jobs in the view to a new git branch setting jenChangeJobsBranch <regex> <branch> change all jobs that match a regex to a new git branch setting jenCreateView <name> create a new view
-    jenkinsCopyView <src> <dst> [prefix] creates a new view with name <dst> and duplicates all jobs in <src>.
+    jenCopyView <src> <dst> [prefix] creates a new view with name <dst> and duplicates all jobs in <src>.
 Prefix is for the new jobs, it's optional and defaults to <dst>
-    jenkinsAddJobToView <job-name> <view-name> create a new view jenkinsDeleteView <name> deletes the view, does NOT delete the jobs in the view jenkinsDeleteViewAndJobs <name> deletes the view and deletes all the jobs in the view jenkinsBuild-allJobsInView <name> queues the build of all jobs jenkinsSetWipeoutWorkspaceView <view> <true|false> [ignore,projects] - changes the setting for wipeout workspace in the specified view jenkinsChangeViewThrottleCats <view> <cat1,cat2,cat3> [ignore,projects] -changes the setting for wipeout workspace in the specified view
+    jenAddJobToView <job-name> <view-name> create a new view jenDeleteView <name> deletes the view, does NOT delete the jobs in the view jenDeleteViewAndJobs <name> deletes the view and deletes all the jobs in the view jenBuild-allJobsInView <name> queues the build of all jobs jenSetWipeoutWorkspaceView <view> <true|false> [ignore,projects] - changes the setting for wipeout workspace in the specified view jenChangeViewThrottleCats <view> <cat1,cat2,cat3> [ignore,projects] -changes the setting for wipeout workspace in the specified view